CMHAAorg/cmhaa-website/site/content/resources/personal-story-bruce-cooper.md

 ---
-title: "Personal Story: Bruce Cooper"
+title: Bruce Cooper, Clayton Utz
 meta_keywords: Bruce Cooper, Clayton Utz, Mental Awareness, CMHAA, Mental Health, Corporate Mental Health Alliance, City Mental Health Alliance
 meta_description: This is a detailed description of the page.
-banner_title: "Personal Story: Bruce Cooper"
+banner_title: Bruce Cooper, Clayton Utz
 banner_right_image: img/clayton_cooperbruce_externalprint_2000x2000.jpg
 date: 2020-09-10T09:45:00.323Z
-description: >-
-  I’ve seen first-hand how attitudes and behaviours can adversely impact people dealing with mental health issues at work.
+description: I’ve seen first-hand how attitudes and behaviours can adversely impact people dealing with mental health issues at work.

-  Several years ago, a colleague spoke up about their struggle with a mental health condition.
-It came as something of a surprise – many of us hadn’t realised there was a problem.
 category: Personal stories
 focus: Support for managers, colleagues and staff
 role: CEO or leadership role
 organisation_size: Large (250+ employees)
 industry: Law & Legal Services
 ---
-I’ve seen first-hand how attitudes and behaviours can adversely impact people dealing with mental health issues at work.

 Several years ago, a colleague spoke up about their struggle with a mental health condition.
 It came as something of a surprise – many of us hadn’t realised there was a problem.

 Some time afterwards, there was an incident outside work: some fairly aberrant behaviour, that was drawn to management attention.
 For some, a link was not clearly drawn between the previous admission of mental health challenges and the unusual incident.
-As a result, there was (not widespread but it only takes someone in a senior position…) an unhelpful reaction to the incident.
+As a result, there was an unhelpful reaction to the incident (not widespread but it only takes someone in a senior position…).
 At a time when our colleague needed help and support, there was a degree of scepticism and a failure to recognise that the incident was a result of mental health issues and not some fundamental character flaw.

 Fortunately, the story ended well.